Elliot Watt: Bradford City

 On 27 July 2020, Watt joined League Two side Bradford City on a two-year deal for an undisclosed fee.
 In November 2020 he was one of a number of young Bradford City players playing in the first team who were praised by manager Stuart McCall.
 He was one of seven players offered a new contract by Bradford City at the end of the 2021–22 season.

 Salford City

 On 27 June 2022, it was announced that he would sign for fellow League Two side Salford City, signing a two-year contract.
+Along with teammate Ibou Touray, Watt was named in the EFL League Two Team of the Season for the 2022–23 season.

+Burton Albion

+On 12 June 2024, Burton Albion announced that they had agreed terms to sign Watt following the expiry of his contract at Salford.

+On 30 January 2025, Watt joined Scottish Premiership side St Johnstone on loan for the remainder of the season.

+Motherwell

+On 26 June 2025, Watt terminated his contract with Burton Albion by mutual consent, allowing him to join Scottish Premiership side Motherwell on an initial two-year deal.

 International career

 While aged 18, Watt was selected by head coach Scot Gemmill to the Scotland U21 squad for the 2018 Toulon Tournament.
-The team lost to Turkey in a penalty-out and finished fourth.
+The team lost to Turkey in a penalty shoot-out and finished fourth.